3untz/electron-novo/electroncash_plugins/README.rst

 A window will be displayed with fields for all the required manifest fields, and when they have valid values, will allow you to generate the package zip archive automatically.
-This will create a zip archive with sha256 checksum which any user can then drag into their Electron Cash wallet's plugin manager, to almost immediately install and run (sure they have to check a barrage of warnings about the damage you could do to them).
+This will create a zip archive with sha256 checksum which any user can then drag into their Electron Novo wallet's plugin manager, to almost immediately install and run (sure they have to check a barrage of warnings about the damage you could do to them).